F481/arpi-robotics/README.md

-# PiRover
+# ARPi-Robotics

-The PiRover itself is a robot based on the Raspberry Pi and Arduino UNO.
+ARPi-Robotics itself is a ready-to-use micro-framework based on Python, C++, JavaScript and HTML5.
-This repository provides a ready-to-use micro-framework based on Python, C++, JavaScript and HTML5.
+It provides several robot models based on the Arduino and Raspberry Pi.

 ## Features